getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

   trailing `..` is consumed, ensuring `-2..-1` lexes as two `NegativeIntegerLit` tokens around a `DoublePeriod` rather than consuming the second `-` as a binary `Hyphen`.
   `NumberLit` is NOT wrapped with `numberEnding` — see §11.1 for rationale.
 - `TriplePeriod` before `DoublePeriod` before single `Period` (via the symb spread): longest match first.
 - `DoubleColon` before single `Colon` (via the symb spread): same.

-## 15. Configuration: preserveTerminals and preserveDelim
+## 15. Parse Configuration

 The lexer creates its parse handle with `preserveTerminals: true`:

 ```js
 var handle = parse(Tokens, input, { preserveTerminals: true });
 ```

 This causes every `terminal()` match to push the consumed character into `frame.matched` of the innermost named frame.
-The gates in typed-identifier productions read this to validate reserved-set membership.
+The gates in typed-identifier productions (§4, §5) and the `sawNonDigit` accumulator (§4) all read from `f.matched`, so this config is mandatory.

-`preserveDelim` is NOT set (defaults to false).
-This means `delim()` and `delimWSReq()` consume tokens without recording them in `matched`.
-The lexer doesn't currently use these helpers (they're for the syntactic layer that consumes tokens, not chars); the configuration would matter if a future implementation choice introduced them.

-`memoize` is NOT set (defaults to false).
-The lexer doesn't need packrat memoization — its grammar is shallow and PEG ordered choice rarely backtracks far enough to make memoization pay.
-The syntactic layer does use memoization.
+Memoization is off; the lex grammar is shallow and ordered choice rarely backtracks far enough to make it worthwhile.
+(The syntactic layer uses memoization; the lex layer does not.)

-## 16. Streaming-Output Semantics
+## 16. Public API

-The lexer subscribes are async iterables (`for await (let ev of handle.subscribe(filter))`).
-Token emission is interleaved with
-parsing:

-- `open` event when a frame opens.
-Subscribers see the production name and start position.
-- `matched` event when a frame closes successfully.
-The frame's full content (matched chars, end position, children frames) is populated by this point.
-- `rollback` event when a frame fails after opening.
-Subscribers should discard any state they accumulated from this frame's `matched`/`open` events.
-- `commit` event when a frame's parent confirms the match cannot be rolled back.
-For depth-1 frames (tokens), this is the point at which the token is final.

-The public `tokenize(input)` async generator subscribes via `presets.parseTokens` (filters for depth-1 `commit` events) and yields token objects `{ type, value, start, end }` as they become committed.
-Each token has its `value` materialized from `matched.join("")` and its `start`/`end` from the frame's position tracking.

 ```js
 export async function *tokenize(input) {